Types of sport aircraft and activities

 Balloon landings

 Balloon pilots can usually only land on private property if they have permission from the property owner.
-You do not need permission:
+They do not need permission:

 • in an emergency

-• if if it is a precautionary landing to avoid a possible emergency.
+• if it is a precautionary landing to avoid a possible emergency.

-The Australian Ballooning Federation and commercial operators maintain a register of sensitive zones where property owners request that pilots:
+Commercial operators usually maintain a register of sensitive zones where property owners request that pilots:

 • do not land